arpanneupane19/DodgeTheBlocks/README.md

 1. DodgeTheBlocks.py - Contains the main game.
 2. sfx_hit.wav - Contains the sound of the player colliding with other objects.
+3. song1.wav and song2.wav - Contain the background music.

 Installing PyGame: